astout55555/todo_list_react_app/README.md

 0. unrelated, but I noticed a recommendation online to run `npm install --save-dev @tsconfig/vite-react` and also put `"extends": "@tsconfig/vite-react/tsconfig.json"` in my tsconfig.json file...might change how the typing is getting linted...

-1. implement handler functions for change events for all form data fields

-2. when modal is rendered (`useEffect` with `currentTodo` dependency), if currentTodo, setFormData to match values from currentTodo (and setFormData to defaults if currentTodo is null)
+1. when modal is rendered (`useEffect` with `currentTodo` dependency), if currentTodo, setFormData to match values from currentTodo (and setFormData to defaults if currentTodo is null)

-3. implement ability to mark/update a todo as complete using modal "mark complete" button
+2. implement ability to mark/update a todo as complete using modal "mark complete" button

-4. when submitting modal form, use conditional flow based on value of currentTodo to decide whether to update or add a todo (part of solution to implement build plan points 2 and 3 below)
+3. when submitting modal form, use conditional flow based on value of currentTodo to decide whether to update or add a todo (part of solution to implement build plan points 4 and 5 below)

-5. implement the ability to edit/update a todo by saving after editing modal form
+4. implement the ability to edit/update a todo by saving after editing modal form

-6. implement the ability to add a todo using the modal by clicking the `+ Add new to do` link above the table and saving the form after filling it out appropriately
+5. implement the ability to add a todo using the modal by clicking the `+ Add new to do` link above the table and saving the form after filling it out appropriately

-7. add modal form validation so adding/editing respects the form data field specifications expected by the server (and prevents submission with a relevant warning if data requirements not met)
+6. add modal form validation so adding/editing respects the form data field specifications expected by the server (and prevents submission with a relevant warning if data requirements not met)

-8. implement ability to change todo data back to default (empty) values (for every field including "description", but not directly including "due date"--however, "due date" should change back to default "No Due Date" if month/year do not both keep non-default values)
+7. implement ability to change todo data back to default (empty) values (for every field including "description", but not directly including "due date"--however, "due date" should change back to default "No Due Date" if month/year do not both keep non-default values)